docarray/docarray/docs/data_types/video/video.md

 DocArray supports many modalities including `Video`.
 This section will show you how to load and handle video data using DocArray.

-Moreover, you will learn about DocArray's video specific types, to represent your video data ranging from [`VideoUrl`][docarray.typing.url.VideoUrl] to [`VideoBytes`][docarray.typing.bytes.VideoBytes] and [`VideoNdArray`][docarray.typing.tensor.video.video_ndarray.VideoNdArray].
+Moreover, you will learn about DocArray's video-specific types, to represent your video data ranging from [`VideoUrl`][docarray.typing.url.VideoUrl] to [`VideoBytes`][docarray.typing.bytes.VideoBytes] and [`VideoNdArray`][docarray.typing.tensor.video.video_ndarray.VideoNdArray].

 !!! note
-    This requires a `av` dependency.
+    This requires an `av` dependency.
 You can install all necessary dependencies via:
     ```cmd
     pip install "docarray[video]"
     ```

 ## Load video data

-In DocArray video data is represented by a video tensor, an audio tensor and the key frame indices.
+In DocArray video data is represented by a video tensor, an audio tensor, and the key frame indices.

 ![type:video](mov_bbb.mp4){: style='width: 600px; height: 330px'}

 !!! tip
     Check out our predefined [`VideoDoc`](#getting-started-predefined-videodoc) to get started and play around with our video features.

-First, let's define a `MyVideo` class with all of those attributes and instantiate an object with a local or remote url:
+First, let's define a `MyVideo` class with all of those attributes and instantiate an object with a local or remote URL:

 ```python
 from docarray import BaseDoc